GaurangTandon/CPtools/tips.md

         #endif

 8. When using a function `newnode` to initialize a new struct pointer, note that values of arrays inside struct are not automatically initialized.
 So, `node->array[i]` is null.
 Hence, need to manually iniitialize each index of an array property.
 Else you get run error, [like here](https://codeforces.com/contest/514/submission/52626249).
 9. If you get a run error in a line where you shouldn't, especially `free()` related errors, that means you have undefined behavior somewhere above in your file.
-Comment out parts of your file and run the debugger to understand where it is.
+Compile with fsanitize debugging flags to find the problem.
 10. **Instead of a binary search tree, if all insertions before all the queries, then please use 1d vector with binary search.**
 11. If stuck and have a brute force, perform complexity analysis and it might even pass.
 (255C as well as 1229C)
 12. If you have range queries and point updates, but the updates are offline (all queries occur after all updates), then consider using the "library question" approach (checkposts waala).